List of United States presidential visits to Southern Europe: Visits of former presidents

 Martin Van Buren and Millard Fillmore each met (separately) with Pope Pius IX in Rome in 1855, as did Franklin Pierce in November 1857.
 Ulysses S. Grant met with Pope Leo XIII in the Vatican in 1878, during a world tour after leaving the presidency.

 Theodore Roosevelt sought an audience with Pope Pius X in April 1910 while in Rome.
 The Pope agreed to see him, provided Roosevelt would not call on some Methodist missionaries in Rome.
 Roosevelt had no intention of meeting the missionaries, but he declined to submit to the pope's conditions and the interview did not take place.

 Former presidents George H. W. Bush and Bill Clinton accompanied President George W. Bush to the funeral of Pope John Paul II in April 2005.

+Former president Joe Biden attended the funeral of Pope Francis in April 2025.